Scurrlin/repo_sort/README.md

 ## Setting Up Environment Variables

 Once you've personalized the script, you'll need to set up your environment variables.
-Create a new file named `.env` in the root of your project and add the following two variables:
+Create a new file named `.env` in the root of your project and add the following two variables.
+Don't forget to include them in your `.gitnore`!

 ```env
 GITHUB_USERNAME=